Cinematography is the art and craft of making motion pictures by capturing a story visually.

 Let’s define cinematography

 Cinematography is derived from Greek for "writing with movement;" and it is essentially the art of creating images we see on screen.
-Cinematography is a practice that be done digitally or on physical film stock.
+Cinematography is a practice that can be done digitally or on physical film stock.

 Understanding cinematography goes way beyond its definition.
 In simplest terms, cinematography is the art of making motion pictures.
 But what else is there to the cinematography definition?